 Our ability to love others who have sinned against us flows out of our real experience of Jesus forgiving our own sins.
 If we find it impossible to love one who has hurt or wronged us, it is probably because we refuse to forgive that person.

 It shouldn’t surprise us, but Jesus had it right all along.
 Throughout his brief tenure of public ministry, Jesus demonstrated and emphasized the power and necessity of forgiveness.
-In John 7, as a woman with a sinful reputation wept unashamedly at his feet, he declared to the scandalized guests at the party, “Therefore, I tell you, her many sins have been forgiven—for she loved much.
-But he who has been forgiven little loves little” (John 7:47).
+In Luke 7, as a woman with a sinful reputation wept unashamedly at his feet, he declared to the scandalized guests at the party, “Therefore, I tell you, her many sins have been forgiven—for she loved much.
+But he who has been forgiven little loves little” (Luke 7:47).
 With his very next breath, Jesus reiterated that given the extravagant and selfless extent of her love for him, her sins had indeed been forgiven.

 Have you ever considered how much our ability to love someone else is often tied directly to our ability to forgive that person?
 The essence of what Jesus is saying, I believe, is twofold.
 First, our ability to love others who have sinned against us flows out of our real experience of Jesus forgiving our own sins.
 Second, if we find it impossible to love one who has hurt or wronged us, it is probably because we refuse to forgive that person.